VitalyTarnover/Unity.SquadFormation_CoordinatedMovement/README.md

  Source: https://www.gamasutra.com/view/feature/3314/coordinated_unit_movement.php?print=1

- There are both theoretcial and practical ways to handle this problem.
+ There are both theoretical and practical ways to handle this problem.
 For example code units in the way so they try not to touch each other if collision is expected.
 Or there actually are specific rules of regrouping from one formation to another.
 Another simple method would be forming 2 columns of odd and even units on left and right respectively and then building any formation unit by unit maybe even using a short timer to make it even clearer.

  At the moment, my projects switches of collision of units when they join the squad.
 It's the cheapest but the most unrealistic solution.

- 2) In order to change formation's orientaion the parent of all units is changed from the root of player pawn which doesn't rotate but moves forward/backward and left/right to the visual part which is a child of the root but unlike the parent it does rotate according to the movmemnt vector.
+ 2) In order to change formation's orientation the parent of all units is changed from the root of player pawn which doesn't rotate but moves forward/backward and left/right to the visual part which is a child of the root but unlike the parent it does rotate according to the movememnt vector.

  ```C#
  private void UpdateMovementAndRotation()